alexeyraspopov/flux-guidelines/Glossary.md

 update its state based on dispatched actions.
 Store should not introduce any setters or its data to public API.

-### View
+### Container

 UI components that retrieve data from stores and pass it to children components.
-When the user interacts with views, they should use action creators to describe user's intent.
-Once necessary stores are updated, view should retrieve new data and update its children.
+When the user interacts with containers, they should use action creators to describe user's intent.
+Once necessary stores are updated, a container should retrieve new data and update its children.